bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ### Scalar Decomposition and Recoding

 This stage has two parts.
-The first is to decompose the scalar into four small integers, the second is to encode these integers into a form that can be used to efficiently compute the scalar multiplication.
+The first is to decompose the scalar into four 64-bit integers, the second is to encode these integers into a form that can be used to efficiently compute the scalar multiplication.